 This bill mandates the establishment of a firearm safety training program to be implemented in all public schools in New Hampshire.
 It introduces a new chapter, Chapter 193-L, titled the "New Hampshire Firearms Safety Education Act," which outlines the purpose of promoting public safety and responsible citizenship through age-appropriate education on firearms safety.
 The Department of Education is tasked with developing or adopting standardized firearms safety training for students in grades K-12 by January 1, 2027, and providing curricular materials at no cost to school districts.
-The training will be integrated into the health, physical education, or civics curriculum, requiring at least one instructional hour per school year.
+The training will be mandatory starting in the 2027-2028 school year, requiring at least one instructional hour annually, with specific content tailored to different grade levels.
+Parents or legal guardians can opt their children out of the training, as stipulated in the bill.

 Statutes affected: